IAmRadek/git-pr/README.md

 3. **Tag Detection**: Looks for patterns like `[TRACK-123]` in commit messages to auto-fill the PR title and tag

+4. **Form Field Collection**: Prompts for each configured form field (description, implementation, or your custom fields)

-4. **PR Creation**: Uses the GitHub CLI to create the PR with your configured template, title, description, and reviewers
+5. **PR Creation**: Uses the GitHub CLI to create the PR with your configured template, filled-in fields, and reviewers

-5. **Related PR Discovery**: Queries GitHub for your recent PRs and filters those with matching tags
+6. **Related PR Discovery**: Queries GitHub for your recent PRs and filters those with matching tags

-6. **Bulk Update**: Updates the "Related PRs" section in all matching PRs so they reference each other
+7. **Bulk Update**: Updates the "Related PRs" section in all matching PRs so they reference each other

 ## Custom Template Examples